 Step #4: Your Kid(dos) Tinker + Perfect their Drink

-Using the purchased ingredients as well as anything in your home they can find, host a kitchen lab session where your kid(dos) tinker with ingredients and perfect their super-secret, signature recipes.
+Using the purchased ingredients as well as anything in your home they can find, host a kitchen lab session where your kid(dos) tinker with ingredients and perfect their super-secret, signature recipes (talk about fun things to do in the winter inside!).

 They’ll write down the exact portion sizes to each ingredient that they use as they go along, which is important for the next step.